Optimally fast incremental Manhattan plane embedding and planar tight span construction: Preliminaries

-Metrically, a Manhattan orbifold is required to be Cauchy complete (each sequence of points with the property that, for any $\epsilon>0$, all but finitely many points are at distance $\epsilon$ to each other has a limit point) and path-geodesic.
-Additionally, every point must have a neighborhood of one of five types: \begin{itemize} \item Ordinary points have a neighborhood isometric to a neighborhood of the origin in the Manhattan plane. \item Boundary-geodesic points have a neighborhood isometric to the neighborhood of a point on the boundary of a region of the Manhattan plane bounded by a smooth curve.
-Moreover, within this neighborhood the sign of the slope of the curve ($-1$, $0$, $1$, or $\infty$) should be constant. \item Inflection points are not ordinary or boundary-geodesic, but have a neighborhood within which all other points are ordinary or boundary-geodesic and that is isometric to the neighborhood of a point in a region bounded by a piecewise smooth curve in the Manhattan plane.
-At a singular boundary point, the boundary of the manifold may not be smooth, or its image in the Manhattan plane may have a slope that changes sign at that point. \item Cone points of order $k$ have a neighborhood isometric to the neighborhood of the origin in a metric space formed from gluing together $k$ quadrants of the Manhattan plane (Figure~\ref{fig:order-3-cone}).
-In a Manhattan orbifold, all cone points must have order greater than or equal to five. \item Cone inflection points have a neighborhood isometric to the neighborhood of the origin in a region of the order-$k$ rectilinear cone bounded by a smooth curve.
-All other points in the neighborhood are required to be ordinary or boundary-geodesic. \end{itemize}
+The precise definition of a Manhattan orbifolds incorporates two different types of constraints, topological and metrical.
+Topologically, a Manhattan orbifold is required to be a 2-manifold with boundary, and every simple closed curve must form the boundary of a unique disk.
+Metrically, a Manhattan orbifold must be Cauchy complete: if $p_0, p_1, \dots$ is a sequence of points such that, for every $\epsilon>0$, all but finitely many points are within distance $\epsilon$ of each other, then this sequence must have a limit point.
+Manhattan orbifolds must be path-geodesic: for every two points, the space contains a curve connecting them, with length equal to the distance between the points.
+And finally, every point in the space must have a neighborhood of one of five types, whose local geometry is modeled after the geometry of points in the $\ell_\infty$ plane: \begin{itemize} \item A point is an \emph{ordinary point} if it has a neighborhood that is isometric to a neighborhood of the origin in the $\ell_\infty$ plane.
+For instance, in the example of a circular subset of the $\ell_\infty$ plane, all of the points interior to the circle are ordinary points. \item A point $p$ in a Manhattan orbifold is a \emph{boundary-geodesic point} if there is a region $R$ of the $\ell_\infty$ plane, bounded by a smooth curve, and a point $p'$ on the boundary of $R$, such that some neighborhood of $p$ in the orbifold is isometric to a neighborhood of $p'$ in $R$, and such that the slope of the boundary curve of $R$ near $p'$ has constant sign.
+For instance, in the example of a circular subset of the $\ell_\infty$ plane, all but four of the points on the circle (the four points where the circle has a horizontal or vertical tangent line) are boundary-geodesic. \item A point $p$ is an \emph{Inflection point} if (like a boundary-geodesic point) it has a neighborhood that is isometric to the neighborhood of a point $p'$ on the boundary of a region $R$ in the $\ell_\infty$ plane bounded by a simple closed curve, but the boundary curve of $R$ near $p'$ is not smooth or has both points of both positive negative slope.
+Within the given neighborhood, the other points are required to be either ordinary or boundary-geodesic.
+For instance, in the example of a circular subset of the $\ell_\infty$ plane, the four extreme points of the circle in each axis-parallel direction are inflection points. \item \emph{Cone points} of order $k$ (for $k\ge 5$) have a neighborhood isometric to the neighborhood of the origin in a metric space formed by gluing together $k$ quadrants of the Manhattan plane.
+In Figure~\ref{fig:manhattan}, right, the top left red circle marks a cone point of order six, and the top right red circle marks a cone point of order five. \item \emph{Cone inflection points} have a neighborhood isometric to the neighborhood of the origin in a region of the order-$k$ rectilinear cone bounded by a curve.
+All other points in the neighborhood are required to be ordinary or boundary-geodesic.
+Figure~\ref{fig:manhattan} (right) has one cone inflection point, the lower red circle; the other points on the boundary of the figure are all either boundary-geodesic or inflection points. \end{itemize}